guenthertom/stata-crashcourse/units/unit03_setup_environment/README.md

 # Unit 3 – Setting up Stata

-This unit introduces do-files and essential coding practices in Stata, including running scripts, commenting, setting paths, and managing the working environment.
+This unit will enable you to set up and manage your working environment in Stata, introducing do-files and essential coding practices such as commenting and path management.

 ## 📄 Slides